Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the average time in days below previous high water mark is 56 days, which is smaller, thus better than the value of 181 days from the benchmark.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 56 days is smaller, thus better.

 Performance (YTD)